Aides scramble to close credibility gaps amid Trump's contradictions | The Japan Times

-WASHINGTON – When the report burst forth alleging that President Donald Trump had revealed highly classified information to Russian diplomats, the White House quickly dispatched Trump’s national security adviser to declare that the story “as reported is false.”
+Washington – When a report burst forth alleging that President Donald Trump had revealed highly classified information to Russian diplomats, the White House quickly dispatched Trump’s national security adviser to declare that the story, “as reported, is false.”

 By the next morning, however, H.R.
 McMaster’s pronouncement was undercut by Trump himself, making the aide the latest to face a public conflict with the boss in a White House where credibility problems are becoming an occupational hazard.

 Yes, the president said, he had given information to the Russians.
 But there was nothing wrong with that, he insisted.
-In two tweets, Trump said the conversation with the diplomats was an acceptable way to provide facts related to airline safety and terrorism, and he declared he had “the absolute right” to share the details.
+In two tweets, he said the conversation with the diplomats was an acceptable way to provide facts related to airline safety and terrorism and declared he had “the absolute right” to share the details.

-Still, the day-after accounts prompted questions about McMaster’s earlier comments on the story that was first reported by The Washington Post.
+Still, the accounts prompted questions about McMaster’s earlier comments on the story, which was first reported by The Washington Post.

-These types of conflicts are a near-constant in the Trump administration, which has tangled over accounts involving issues ranging from the size of Trump’s inaugural crowd to the firing of former National Security Adviser Michael Flynn and Trump’s claims that President Barack Obama wiretapped Trump Tower.
+These types of conflicts are a near-constant in the Trump administration, which has tangled over accounts involving issues ranging from the size of Trump’s inaugural crowd to the firing of former National Security Adviser Michael Flynn and Trump’s claims that President Barack Obama had wiretapped Trump Tower.

+On Tuesday, the White House denied reports that Trump had asked FBI Director James Comey to shut down an FBI investigation into Flynn.
+Democrats and some Republicans greeted those denials skeptically.

-Trump has frequently tasked aides and surrogates with delivering apparently false or misleading statements or to aggressively argue points that the president later contradicts.
+Trump has frequently tasked aides and surrogates with delivering apparently false or misleading statements or to aggressively argue points that the president himself later contradicts.

 The conflicted information has made it harder for aides to effectively advocate for the president.